jeanfs/shoe-store/README.md

 # ShoeStore

 This is a playground that uses a websocket to get notifications about the latest sales of a shoe store.
-A notifications stack was made give real time updates to the users.
+A notifications stack was made to give real time updates to the users.

 ## NX

 This project was created using [Nx](https://nx.dev).
 An incredible tool that helps to create and escalate single or big applications.
-Initially this project is a React standalone, but it can easily turn into a monorepo if necessary.
+This is a React Standalone app, but it can easily turn into a monorepo if necessary.

 ## Installing everything

 Okay, let's get the party started.
 Please make sure to run the below commands on that order (I'll explain what they do in a bit).
-Oh, and maybe you're gonna need different terminal windows, there's the websocket server and the application itself to run.

 | Command            | Why?                                                                                                  |
 | ------------------ | ----------------------------------------------------------------------------------------------------- |